RulGpt/Arduino-IR-remote-/README.md

 Library used : https://github.com/z3t0/Arduino-IRremote
 Although I've been coding for a couple of years this is my first github project.

 So I got inspired to do this project after my Dad's celing fan remote gone bad it's an orient company's ceiling fan.
 I own an Android which has an IR transmitter.
-Years back just for fun I had saved the IR codes of the celing fan button codes.
+Years back just for fun I saved the IR codes of the celing fan button codes.
 Never thought I'd ever have the need to use it.
 During the quarantine(due to corona virus out-break) I've been spending my entire day at my house.
 So I decided to make the remote.

 After this being said Let's start with the porject.